viyoriya/lfs_9/README.md

 Observations

 1. Perl package gives error so install latest perl in hostsystem and run the script.
-2. If you need to reinstall any package or workaround anytime then remove the entry in db file location ==> $LFS/var/lib/pkg/db
+2. If you need to reinstall any package or workaround then remove the package entry in db file. location ==> $LFS/var/lib/pkg/db
 3. if you need any additional driver you need to reconfigure the kernel...you can find those details in google :)
-4. for installing gnome,xfce,.....please refer this website http://www.linuxfromscratch.org/blfs
+4. for installing gnome,xfce,etc etc.....please refer to this website http://www.linuxfromscratch.org/blfs

-start installing from 01-* and script 05-* is optional.
+start installing from 01-* script and script 05-* is optional.

 # lfs-scripts